 Melasti Beach

 Talking about Instagrammable hidden gems in Bali, I just have to mention this beach.
-Melasti is one of the most captivating beaches of the southern coast that’s (still) largely ignored by the tourist hordes.
+Melasti is one of the most captivating beaches on the southern coast that’s (still) largely ignored by the tourist hordes.
 Visit this beach during sunset after it rains and you’ll see a spectacular improvised waterfall that appears on the clifftop falling down into the ocean.
-You won’t need to be a good photographer to capture an award-winning photo with such surrounding
+You won’t need to be a good photographer to capture an award-winning photo with such surroundings.

 Hidden Canyon